-- · Right to culture

-- Right to development of personality
+- Right to competitive marketplace - Right to development of personality

-- 14. Goal of economic development.
+15. Further goal of economic development

-The supreme goal of the economic system which is being established in the State is the fullest possible satisfaction of the people's growing material, cultural and intellectual requirements, as well as the development of their personality and their socialist relations in society.
+The goal of economic development includes the objective of laying the material basis for the greatest possible satisfaction of the people's growing material, cultural and intellectual requirements, as well as the dynamically stable development of their personality, creativity, entrepreneurial skills, and cooperative relations in a plural society.
+The State shall intervene to mitigate any deleterious effects of competition on individuals or groups of individuals.

-- Right to competitive marketplace - Economic plans
+Right to competitive marketplace